TheToriqul/Airport-Check-In-Kiosk-System/backend/README.md

 - **Case-Insensitive Search**: Booking references and passport numbers are normalized
 - **Consistent Storage**: All booking IDs stored in uppercase for consistency
 - **Null Safety**: Comprehensive null checks and validation
+- **Trim & Normalize**: All inputs are trimmed and normalized before processing

 ## Testing